WolfpackPSS/wolfpackpss.github.io/_posts/2016-12-31-history-pf-the-pack-prinz-eugen-pt-2.md

 I scowled as I looked around the courtroom, "By impartial, I assume you mean with the same negligence that you license captains to abuse your starships?"

 "Don't mince words with me, Wolf.
-I am familiar with your writing and have read your chronicles.
+I have read your chronicles and am familiar with your writing.
 I will not have you use this hearing to further your pack's propaganda.
 You will either agree to write impartially or I will remove you from these proceedings."
 &nbsp;

 I growled under my breath.
 Wolfpack responded.